 Do your homework.

-I have found over many years of clinical practice, that doing homework is key to your success.
+Over many years of practice, I have found that practicing the skills you learn in therapy is key to your success.
 Generally, the more you practice your skills, the faster you will improve.
-Homework can include things like relaxation exercises, sleep hygiene, cognitive restructuring, and many others.
-I will frequently send you documents which review information learned in session, and guide you in your practice.
-Homework is always a collaboration, and you will absolutely be involved in designing assignments.
-Also, remember that if you don’t get a chance to do your homework, that is OK and totally normal.
+But, if you don’t get a chance to do your homework, that is OK!
 Life happens, and therapy isn’t the only thing on your plate.
-There are always more opportunities to practice skills.
+There are always more opportunities to practice.

-If you feel anxious about practicing homework for fear that you won’t do it “correctly”, let me assure you that there is no way to “fail” your homework.
-When you practice skills outside of session, and we discuss your experience, it helps me to understand what is working for you, and what we might need to review or change in treatment to best help you.
+Although homework is very important, remember that therapy is not school, and you are not being graded!
+There is no way to “fail” homework.
+Homework is there to help you practice, and to help me understand what is working, and what we need to review or change to best help you.
 So if homework went well…great!
 If homework didn’t go so well, or you felt confused…also great!
-Therapy is not school, and you are not being graded.
 No matter how your practice goes, we will learn from the experience.

 Keep records.

 Therapy can be overwhelming.
-There is a lot to learn, and it is easy to forget important insights gained in session.
-Jotting down notes during or after session will provide you an important record of your experience.
-I will also send you lots of handouts and worksheets, so you may want to keep a physical or digital folder to organize all your therapy resources.
+There is a lot to learn, and it’s easy to forget important insights gained in session.
+So, jotting down a few quick notes will provide you a valuable record of your experience.
+I will also send you lots of handouts and worksheets, so you may want to keep a physical or digital folder to organize your therapy resources.

 Be open and honest.